romainducrocq/wheelcc/README.md

 ## Migrating to C (work in progress)

-wheelcc was implemented in C++, but wouldn't it be nice if it was written in plain C?
+wheelcc is implemented in C++, but wouldn't it be nice if it was written in plain C?
 So let's try to do that, and migrate the codebase to C!
-As of now, the project has already been cleaned up to reduce the usage of C++ features and keep the project close to a C-style implementation.
+As of now, the project has already been cleaned up a lot to reduce the usage of C++ features and keep the project close to a C-style implementation.
 The rest of the migration will happen on branch `cpp2c/develop` until complete.
 Here is the planned roadmap:
 - [x] Clean up all easely removable C++ features (classes, templates, overloads, namespaces, ...)
 - [ ] Replace C++ regex in lexing with a C alternative (regexp9), or write a hand-rolled lexer
-- [ ] Replace C++ strings and std collections with C alternatives (stb_sd and sds)
+- [ ] Replace C++ strings and std collections with C alternatives (sds and stb_sd)
 - [ ] Replace throwing exceptions in user error handling with progragating error codes
 - [ ] Replace single inheritance data structures with tagged unions for AST algebraic datatypes
 - [ ] Replace smart pointers with manual memory management for runtime polymorphism